avajs/ava/docs/03-assertions.md

 ## Enhanced assertion messages

-AVA comes with [`power-assert`](https://github.com/power-assert-js/power-assert) built-in, giving you more descriptive assertion messages.
+AVA comes with [`power-assert`](https://github.com/power-assert-js/power-assert) enabled function `.assert`, giving you more descriptive assertion messages.
 It reads your test and tries to infer more information from the code.

 Let's take this example, using Node's standard [`assert` library](https://nodejs.org/api/assert.html):